benshimonz/V1/README.md

 * **freezes**(Dragon, Dragon) - time : datetime, duration : int [min]
 * **offspring**(Person, Person)
 * **knows**(Person, Person) -: since : date
-* **member of**(Person, Guild) - timeframe {since : date, till : date}
+* **member of**(Person, Guild) - tf {since : date, till : date} ("tf" stands for timeframe)
 * **subject of**(Person, Kingdom)
 * **registered in**(Guild, Kingdom)
 * **originated in**(Horse, Kingdom)
 * **originated in**(Dragon, Kingdom)

+Person's name is a composite property. "member of"'s _tf_ (stands for "timeframe") is a composite property as well.
+Composite properties are composed of sub-properties.
+A person's name is composed of {first, last}.
+A guild membership's timeframe is composed of {since, till}.
+Each sub-property has its own name and data type.

 This schema and the queries will serve us to demonstrate the power of the V1 language.

-Note that person's name and membership's timeframe are composite properties (explained later).

 ## The V1 Pattern Language